Ask 10 experts and you just might get 10 different answers!

 Low carb diet average weight loss: 12.9 pounds (5.8 kg)

-Obviously we’ve seen the weight of evidence support the low carb approach, which is why we encourage it on our site.
+Obviously we’ve seen the weight of evidence support the low carb approach, which is why we encourage it.

-If you follow a healthy low carb dietary pattern with a balance of protein, fats, and carbs, namely LOTS of fresh non starchy vegetables (like the type of diet we encourage here and in our weekly meal plans), then low carb is the clear winner in terms of the best diabetic diet for weight loss.
+If you follow a healthy low carb diet with a balance of protein, fats, and carbs, namely LOTS of fresh non starchy vegetables (like the type of diet we encourage here and in our weekly meal plans), then low carb is the clear winner in terms of the best diabetic diet for weight loss.

-So, What’s the Overall Verdict?
-Which is the Best Diabetic Diet for Weight Loss?
+So, Which is the Best Diabetic Diet for Weight Loss?

 Answer: the one that works best for you.

 While we advocate a “low carb” approach here at Diabetes Meal Plans, if you are able to maintain a healthy weight, controlled blood glucose, and sustain energy on one of the other options and prefer that, by all means, go with what works best for you.

-While the deck seems stacked in favor of low carb, it is not so crystal clear that we need to throw out all other options and cash in our chips.
-That said, low carb also has the benefit of assisting with blood sugar levels and other health outcomes more than any other diet, too.
-In some cases helping people reduce or eliminate diabetes medications.
+That said, our healthy low carb approach also has the benefit of assisting with blood sugar levels and other health outcomes more than any other diet.
+And, in many cases people also reduce or eliminate diabetes medications as well.